cloud-native-toolkit/automation-solutions/boms/software/oms/files/README.md

  ![OMS Secret](images/oms-secret.jpg)

 23. Go back to the Sterling OMS instance that you opened in a separate window.
-Log in using the username `admin` with the password copied in the previous step.
+Log in Sterling business Center using the username `admin` with the password copied in the previous step.